fastify/fastify/docs/TypeScript.md

     ```json
     {
       "scripts": {
-        "compile-schemas": "compile-schemas-to-typescript schemas types"
+        "compile-schemas": "json2ts -i schemas -o types"
       }
     }
     ```
-    This library is a CLI that wraps `json-schema-to-typescript` and adds support for generating types for a directory of schemas.
-The first CLI argument is the input path, and the second argument is the output path.
+    `json2ts` is a CLI utility included in `json-schema-to-typescript`. `schemas` is the input path, and `types` is the output path.
 5. Run `npm run compile-schemas`.
 Two new files should have been created in the `types` directory.
 6. Update `index.ts` to have the following code:
     ```typescript